 How to get your dog used to wearing boots

-So much depends on your particular dog, but what I did with Remy was I slid one boot on a front paw in the house and gave him small treats as I was putting it on.
+So much depends on your particular dog, but what I did with Remy was I slid just one boot on a front paw in the house and gave him small treats as I was putting it on.
+“Wow, what a good boy you are.
+Such a good boy.”

 He tried to mouth and bite at me (normal behavior for him when his feet are touched), and I just stayed calm and said “no.” I praise him for not fussing and gave a treat.
 Then I encouraged him to walk with one boot on.
 (I think it helps if you don’t laugh at your dog!
 Instead, praise him.
 Haha!)